The Soil, Base Layer and Living Medium of a Hot Spring

 Yellowstone Park is one of the most popular sites for studying the thermophilic bacteria found in hot springs, some of which are highly acidic.
 The Mammoth Hot Springs area in the north-west of the park is famous for its many limestone concretions and travertine terraces.
 The most spectacular of these are found in the Lower Terraces area.

-According to these two studies[8][9] carried out at the MAMMOTH HOT SPRINGS site, the formation of these travertines, long thought to be “inert”, is not just the result of the classic chemical reactions that cause limestone deposits, but of complex processes involving micro-organisms on the chemistry of the travertine crystals.
+According to these two studies[8][9] carried out at the Mammoth Hot Springs site, the formation of these travertines, long thought to be ‘inert’, is not only the result of the classic chemical reactions that cause limestone deposits, but also of complex processes involving micro-organisms on the chemistry of the travertine crystals.

-Another study[10] carried out on a hot spring in Italy (Viterbo), called the Carletti Pool, highlights the complexity of the interactions between micro-organisms and the environment leading to the formation of travertine.
+Another study[10] carried out on a hot spring in Italy (Viterbo), called the Carletti Pool, highlights the complexity of the interactions between micro-organisms and the environment that lead to the formation of travertine.

-Finally, a study[11] on travertine from the PAMMUKALE (Denizli) hot springs in Turkey isolated a bacterium (calcifying Bacillus sp) capable of repairing microcracks in old stone by producing a binder with significant fixing power.
+Finally, a study[11] of travertine from the Pammukale hot spring (Denizli, Turkey) isolated a bacterium (calcifying Bacillus sp) capable of repairing microcracks in old stone by producing a binder with significant binding power.
 According to the study, this biological mortar could even be an alternative to conventional approaches.

 RICH IN FERROUS OXYDE

 Yellowstone Park is also an exceptional laboratory for studying the many hot springs covered in ferrous oxide.
 In fact, there are more than a dozen scattered across several sectors of the park.
-Here are some pictures :
+Below are some pictures of these springs.

-According to these studies, these iron rich hot springs have considerable microbial diversity detected on their ferric iron mats[12][13].
+According to these studies, these iron rich hot springs have considerable microbial diversity found on their ferric iron mats[12][13].

-Another hot spring at PAMMUKALE (Karahayit) in Turkey, rich in iron and calcium, allows micro-organisms to regulate and incorporate these minerals into the formation of complex travertines, this time with a reddish hue.
-In fact, this red mud and its thermal waters are renowned for their therapeutic properties.
+Another hot spring at Pammukale (Karahayit, Turkey), is rich in iron and calcium, which microorganisms regulate and incorporate into the formation of complex travertines with a reddish hue.
+In fact, this red mud and thermal water are renowned for their therapeutic properties.

 Abundance and diversity of microorganisms in a hot spring